jasonbayton/11ty/_src/support.md

 Offload the day-to-day management of your Google estate in its entirety.
 I'll handle onboarding, offboarding, BAU activities and provide a comfortable SLA for all requests.

 Device management starts at £0.60 per device, per month, billed annually (£7.20), and decreases by commitment duration (12-60 months).
-This includes the EMM licence.
+This includes the device management licence for Android.

 Optional enhanced support is available on request.